google/protobuf.dart/README.md

 To compile a .proto file, you must use the 'protoc' command which is [installed separately](https://developers.google.com/protocol-buffers/docs/downloads).
-Protobuf 2.6.1 or above is recommended.
-Many features may still work as far back as Protobuf 2.5.0 but we are no longer testing this.
+Protobuf 3.0.0 or above is required.

 The generated files are pure Dart code that run in either in the Dart VM or in a browser (using dart2js).
 They depend the [protobuf Dart package](https://pub.dartlang.org/packages/protobuf).
 A Dart project that includes